Does Cytomel Help with Weight Loss? Dosing guide + How to use it

-Great question, and the answer is not as straight forward as it seems.
+The answer is not as straightforward as it might seem.

 Or you're getting ready to go ask your Doctor to prescribe it to you...

-Cytomel and other T3 containing medications aren't the best for everyone, but based on my experience most people tolerate them quite well.
+Cytomel and other T3 containing medications aren't ideal for everyone, but based on my experience many people tolerate them quite well.